passcod/catflap/README.md

 ### Port zero

 If you specify port zero, the system will pick an unused high port at random.
-Catflap prints each socket's actual address and corresponding FD right before it execs the given command, so you can find the right port to connect to.
+Catflap prints each socket's actual address, protocol class, and corresponding FD right before it execs the given command, so you can find the right port to connect to.

 ```
 $ catflap -t :0 -- cargo watch
-[Catflap listening at 127.0.0.1:55917 (3)]
+[Catflap listening at 127.0.0.1:55917/tcp (3)]
 ```

 ## Example servers